-Federal False Claims Act (FCA)- 31 USC §3279and New York False Claims Act- New York State Finance Law §187-
+Federal False Claims Act (FCA)- 31 USC §3279-§3733 and New York False Claims Act- New York State Finance Law

-$\underline{\$194}$ establishes liability for any person who engages in unlawful acts with respect to the Federal, State or local government including:
+§187-§194 establishes liability for any person who engages in unlawful acts with respect to the Federal, State or local government including:

-- Knowingly presenting or causing a false or fraudulent claim for payment; - Knowingly making, using, or causing a false statement to get a false or fraudulent claim paid; - Conspiring to defraud by getting false or fraudulent claim allowed or paid; or - Knowingly making, using, or causing a false statement to conceal, avoid or decrease an obligation to pay money to the Federal, State or local government.
+- Knowingly presenting or causing a false or fraudulent claim for payment or approval; - Knowingly making, using, or causing a false record or statement material to get a false or fraudulent claim paid; - Possession, custody, or control of property or money used, or to be used, by the Government and knowingly delivers, or causes to be delivered, less than all of that money or property; - Conspiring to defraud by getting false or fraudulent claim allowed or paid; - Knowingly making, using, or causing a false statement to conceal, avoid or decrease an obligation to pay money to the Federal, State or local government.

-Under the Federal FCA, civil penalties for violations may include between \$5,500- \$11,000 per false claim plus three times Federal damages, as well as exclusion from Federal health care programs.
+Under the Federal FCA, civil penalties for violations may include between \$10,781 - \$21,553 per false claim plus three times Federal damages, as well as exclusion from Federal health care programs.
 Under NY State's FCA, civil penalties for violations may include between \$6,000- \$12,000 per false claim plus three times State damages and three times local government damages.